Bernie Harris (basketball)

-C. Bernard Harris (born November 26, 1950 in Roanoke, Virginia) was a professional basketball power forward who played one season in the National Basketball Association (NBA) as a member of the Buffalo Braves during the 1974–75 season.
-He was drafted from Virginia Commonwealth University by the Braves during the fourth round of the 1974 NBA Draft by the Braves.
-Harris later played in the Philippines as an import for the Crispa Redmanizers.
+C. Bernard Harris (born November 26, 1950, in Roanoke, Virginia) is an American former professional basketball power forward who played one season in the National Basketball Association (NBA) as a member of the Buffalo Braves during the 1974–75 season.
+He was drafted from Virginia Commonwealth University by the Braves during the fourth round of the 1974 NBA draft by the Braves.
+Harris later played in the Philippines as an import for Tanduay Rhumakers in 1978 and the Crispa Redmanizers in 1980.
 From 1980 onwards, he played in SM-sarja in Finland, and he later received Finnish citizenship.